Ethereum’s ERC-20 Tokens – All You Need to Know

 Ethereum & ERC-20 Tokens

 When Ethereum launched in 2015, it marked the start of a new era for blockchain.
-Whereas previously, the technology’s utility was mostly limited to cryptocurrencies like Bitcoin, Ethereum was the first-ever smart contract platform.
+Whereas previously, the technology’s utility was mostly limited to cryptocurrencies like Bitcoin, Ethereum was the first-ever smart contract platform and it soon became the second largest and popular cryptocurrency with a lot of supporters and investors looking to buy Ether.
 The years after its launch saw an explosion of new projects enter the space, powered by the ERC-20 token.

 All ERC-20 tokens are issued to the same standard, which allows them to operate on the Ethereum blockchain.
 In this guide, we’ll cover all the basics regarding the ERC-20 token standard and the rules of how a new ERC-20 is issued.
 We’ll also take a look at some of the many use cases for ERC-20 tokens in operation today.